-I am a queer, first-generation Cuban American, and I devote my work to uncovering corruption and wrongdoing in our nation's health care and criminal justice systems.
+I am a queer, first-generation Cuban American, and I devote my work to uncovering corruption and wrongdoing in our nation's criminal legal systems.

-My reporting has shined a light on struggles to access HIV treatment, highly criticized surgeries on infants, and police reform, as well as a history of anti-Black racism in an affluent Chicago neighborhood.
+My reporting has shined a light on struggles to access HIV treatment, numerous homophobic murder trials, and this country's history of criminalizing queerness.

-Over the course of my career, I have investigated racism in Chicago's Boystown neighborhood, security contracts held by a firm owned by a Chicago police officer with a racist and violent past, controversial surgeries on minors, and in my first for BuzzFeed, how access to HIV treatment in Puerto Rico has been impacted by colonialism, natural disasters, a multibillion-dollar debt crisis and now, the pandemic.
+Over the course of my career, I have investigated racism in Chicago's Boystown neighborhood, a racist, homophobic law that criminalizes HIV in Illinois, controversial surgeries on minors, anti-gay criminal cases, and how access to HIV treatment in Puerto Rico has been impacted by colonialism, natural disasters, a multibillion-dollar debt crisis and now, the pandemic.

 FOIA, open data portals, you name it!
 I am a seasoned public records hound.

 Long form Writing

 I pride myself on telling dynamic, complicated stories with care and nuance.